-These are four soldiers who lived to talk about –maybe a couple of them, anyway– the Battle of Caporetto (Slovenia’s Kobarid), the 12th and final battle of the Isonzo Front (Soška fronta) during World War I. They’ve secured their place in history at the Kobariški muzej in northwest Slovenia, a museum dedicated to chronicling this series of battles which were later immortalized by Hemingway in A Farewell to Arms.
+These are four soldiers who lived to talk about the Battle of Caporetto (Slovenia’s Kobarid), the 12th and final battle of the Isonzo Front (Soška fronta) during World War I. They’ve secured their place in history at the Kobariški muzej in northwest Slovenia, a museum dedicated to chronicling this series of battles which were later immortalized by Hemingway in A Farewell to Arms.

-The Battle of Caporetto was a bloody romp of Italy in late October and early November of 1917 by Austria and the assisting Germans, leaving 11,000 Italian dead, another 20,000 injured, and an astounding 270,000 taken prisoner.
-Over the course of the dozen battles that raged on for 29 months more than 500,000 soldiers were killed; some estimates range as high as a million.
+The Battle of Caporetto was a bloody romp of Italy in late October and early November of 1917 by Austria and the assisting Germans which left 11,000 Italian dead, another 20,000 injured, with an astounding 270,000 taken prisoner.
+More than 500,000 soldiers were killed in the dozen battles that raged on over 29 months; some estimates range as high as a million.
 In a diary entry, a soldier writes that Mt.
-Krn, the 2245m (7365 ft) high peak which towers over the area, was renamed Monte Rosso “because it is so soaked in blood.”
+Krn, the 2,245m (7,365 ft) high peak which towers over the area, was renamed Monte Rosso “because it is so soaked in blood.”
 But the numbers are just a part of the story.

 The rugged terrain of this charming corner of the Julian Alps tells the rest, illustrating the insane lengths to which man has gone to inflict pain on his fellow man.
 To advance northeast and take control the Soča (Isonzo) River, Italy had to neutralize the fiercely defended mountains on both sides of the river valley, ultimately an impossible –and unfathomably bloody– task.
 Most of the young Italian recruits had never seen a battlefield, and were hardly prepared for the cruel winters that dumped upwards of six meters (20 ft) of snow on the mountains.